paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 1989—Pub.
 L. 101–136 inserted “ ‘career appointee’,” before “and”.

 #### Effective Date
-Subchapter effective 9 months after Oct.
+Section effective 9 months after Oct.
 13, 1978, and congressional review of provisions of sections 401 through 412 of Pub.
 L. 95–454, see section 415(a)(1), (b) of Pub.
 L. 95–454, set out as a note under [section 3131 of this title](./chapter-031-authority-for-employment.md#section-3131).

 <a id="section-5382"></a>